Alejandro Aravena, Jury Chair

 Deborah Berke

-Deborah Berke is a practicing international architect, educator and Dean of the Yale School of Architecture.
-She is the recipient of a 2019 Medal of Honor from the AIA New York Chapter and the 2017 Sackler Center First Award, was the inaugural recipient of the 2012 Berkeley-Rupp Prize at the University of California at Berkley, and the recipient of a National Design Award from the Cooper-Hewitt Smithsonian Design Museum.
+Deborah Berke is a practicing international architect, and the Edward P. Bass Dean and J. M. Hoppin Professor of Architecture at the Yale School of Architecture.
+She is the recipient of the American Institute of Architects Gold Medal (2025), Topaz Medallion for Architectural Education from the American Institute of Architecture/Association of Collegiate Schools of Architecture (2022), Sackler Center First Award (2017), inaugural Berkeley-Rupp Prize at the University of California at Berkeley (2012), and a National Design Award from the Cooper Hewitt Smithsonian Design Museum (2017).

-Ms. Berke is on the board of directors of Venetian Heritage and Yaddo, a board member of the James Howell Foundation, an honorary trustee of the Norman Foster Foundation, and a member of the Deans Council at Yale University School of Architecture.
-She was a founder and vice president of DesignNYC, a founding trustee of the Design Trust for Public Space, a trustee of the National Building Museum, chair of the board of advisors of the Buell Center for the Study of American Architecture at Columbia University, trustee of the Brearley School, and vice president of the American Institute of Architects, New York Chapter.
-She established Deborah Berke Partners in 1982, and has been a professor at Yale University since 1987.
-She is a graduate of the Rhode Island School of Design and The City University of New York.
+Ms. Berke serves as a board member of the James Howell Foundation, an honorary trustee of the Norman Foster Foundation, and a member of the American Academy of Arts and Letters, National Academy of Design and the Dean’s Council at Yale University School of Architecture.
+She was chair of the board of advisors for the Buell Center for the Study of American Architecture at Columbia University, a founding trustee of the Design Trust for Public Space, trustee of the Brearley School, and vice president of the American Institute of Architects, New York Chapter.
+She established TenBerke (founded as Deborah Berke Partners in 1982), and is a graduate of the Rhode Island School of Design and The City University of New York.

 Photo courtesy of Winnie Au